SkylineYang/Quantitative-Crypto-Trading-Strategy/README.md

-# Project 3: Crypto Algorithm Trading, Stage 1
+# Project 3: Crypto Algorithm Trading

 ### 1. How to run our code?